aweinstein/hrv-metrics/README.md

 ## Scripts

 1. rr_peak_detection.py - Detects QRS peaks for the dataset.
 One of the parameters of the script is which setup to use.
 Options are 'Chest strap' or 'Einhoven'
-2. compute_hrv.py - Computes HRV metrics
+2. compute_hrv.py - Computes HRV metrics.
+It will use the files in the results folder.
+The script has a parameter setup, with options: 'Chest strap' or 'Einhoven'.
+IMPORTANT: You need to make sure the results in the results folder are from the setup option in this script, otherwise, they will be mislabeled during this step.
 3. interval_tachogram.py - plots histogram of RR intervals using np.diff
 4. export_HRV.py - exports a valid subset of HRV metrics.
 It also shows which rows in the dataframe contains null values.
 5. CS_Jogging_plot.py - Prints which subjects-experiment doesn't have annotations.
 Plots a sample of the Einhoven and the Chest Strap conditions to demonstrate the difference of noise level between the setups.